NordicHPC/slurm2sql/README.rst

   * ``JobIDSlurm``: The raw output from sacct JobID field, including ``.`` and ``_``.
 String.

+  * Note: HetJob offsets are not currently handled

 * ``ReqMem``: The raw slurm value in a format like "5Gn".
 Instead of parsing this, you probably want to use one of the other values below.